 · Weed, water, and tend.
 You may wish to thin or move plants – don’t worry if you act as a disturbance.

 · Do your best to control and avoid growing invasive plants.
 The Native Plant Society of Saskatchewan has advice on what not to grow and which native plants to choose instead. *

 · Leave stems standing, leave the leaves in the fall. *Add brush piles and rockpiles. * In the spring wait until the temperature stays at plus 10 for about a week before you rake.

 · Love your lawn a little less.
 Consider replacing turf grass with native grasses and flowers.
 Join the No Mow May movement and reduce the frequency of mowing throughout the season to let dandelions and clovers bloom as resources for bees.

 · Can you see the stars?
 Plants and animals are attuned to the natural cycle of daylight and nighttime darkness.
 Adding excessive artificial light to our gardens causes disruptions to natural life cycles and behaviours.
 Sometimes, it’s good to be in the dark.

 Pollinator Paradise YXE connects you with a growing community of people who are enhancing and restoring our local ecosystem, one garden at a time.
 To qualify for a Pollinator Paradise YXE sign, simply answer YES to the following questions.
 All the information you need to answer these questions is available above on this page.

-Please note, we ask for the garden site address in order to accurately track the number of Pollinator Paradises in each neighbourhood.
+Please note, we ask for the native plant garden site address in order to accurately track the number of Pollinator Paradises in each neighbourhood.
 We will not share any personal or identifying information.